 Although Aprilia was first founded in 1945 just after the Second World War had drawn to a close, it wasn’t until 1968 that the firm produced its first motorized bicycles.
 Originally, Cavaliere Alberto Beggio’s company specialized in manufacturing bicycles, but that all changed when his son, the late Ivano Beggio, took over.
 After producing three 50cc mopeds, Aprilia then decided to make their mark in the emerging motocross industry, fielding a range of championship winning off-road motorcycles that enjoyed remarkable success right through the 1970s.

-The 80s saw a new breed of Aprilia motorcycles surface, with the emergence of more enduro and trials models and the addition of the 1983 ST 125 – a street smart road bike to help get younger riders in the saddle.
+The 80s saw a new breed of models surface, with the emergence of more enduro and trials models and the addition of the 1983 ST 125 – a street smart road bike to help get younger riders in the saddle.
 It was a success, and helped pave the way for the small capacity sports machines that we often associate with the brand name today.
 By the mid-80s, Aprilia motorcycles were moving from strength to strength, and began taking racing seriously.
 For their new assault on the racing scene, Aprilia decided to start using outsourced Rotax engines for many of their models, and this was a move that helped propel the small Italian firm into the spotlight.

 Aprilia really rose to prominence in the 1990s, releasing models like the Pegaso 600, and other successful road bikes, but it was the brands success on the race track that really cemented the quality of Aprilia’s products.
 Most modern day racing champions can trace their roots back to a small capacity Aprilia, including the likes of Max Biaggi, Loris Capirossi, and of course, motorcycle racing’s pin-up boy, Valentino Rossi.
 Since the early 90s, Aprilia motorcycles have clocked over 124 victories in the 125cc and 250cc Grand Prix events, earned 15 Road Racing World Championship titles, and have produced more top quality racers than any other manufacturer – and in multiple disciplines too, including the MotoGP and World Superbike Championships.
 Today, the Aprilia Racing Team Gresini is making remarkable progress in the MotoGP scoring regular top 10 finishes.